AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

     3. In the top navigation bar, select a region in which you want to create the resources, such as **China \(Beijing\)**.

-2.  **Create an AliwareMQ for IoT instance**.
+2.  **Create an Message Queue for MQTT instance**.

-    First, you must create an AliwareMQ for IoT instance.
+    First, you must create an Message Queue for MQTT instance.
 Note the following before creating an instance:

     -   You can create a limited number of instances in each region.
 For more information, see the console prompts.